Stability of the Heisenberg Product on Symmetric Functions: Preliminaries

-There is one-to-one correspondence between irreducible representations and Schur functions by the Frobenius map, which sends $V_\lambda$ to the Schur function $s_\lambda$.
-So we could also express the Kronecker product (denoted by $*$) in terms of symmetric functions:
+There is a one-to-one correspondence between the irreducible representations (up to isomorphism) and the Schur functions by the Frobenius characteristic map, which sends $V_\lambda$ to the Schur function $s_\lambda$.
+So we could also express the induction product in terms of symmetric functions.
+Under this bijection, the induction product corresponds to the ordinary product (denoted by $\cdot$) on symmetric functions, i.e.

+The Littlewood-Richardson coefficient has been well-studied, it has the following nice combinatorial description: \begin{prop}[Littlewood-Richardson rule, \cite{Mac} Chapter 1 Section 9] Let $\lambda$, $\mu$, and $\nu$ be partitions.
+Then $c_{\lambda, \mu}^\nu$ is equal to the number of semi-standard skew Young tableaux $T$ of shape $\nu-\lambda$ and weight $\mu$ whose reverse row reading word $w(T)$ is a lattice permutation. \end{prop} -1mm (See \cite{Mac} for a more thorough introduction to the above notions.)\\